 The options for "Coupling of fishing mortality STATES" show that random walk for F is independent by age for the ages 1-8, and combined for age 9 and 10.
+That means that F age 9 and F age 10 are the same.

-It is assumed that F at age is correlated to some degree estimated by the models.
-Therefore the option for "Use correlated random walks for the fishing mortalities" is set to 1.
+It is assumed that F at-age is correlated to some degree estimated by the models.
+Therefore the option for "Use correlated random walks for the fishing mortalities" is set to 2 (using AR(1) correlation structures).

 The "Coupling of catchability PARAMETERS" specifies the grouping of ages with respect to survey catchability.
-For the IBWSSS survey there is assumed an age dependent catchability for age 3 and 4, and a combined (the same) catchability ages 5-8.
+For the IBWSSS survey there is assumed an age-dependent catchability for age 1, age 2, age 3 and 4, and a combined (the same) catchability ages 5-8.

-In the IBWSSS a linear relation between CPUE and stock size is assumed, such that the options for "Coupling of power law model EXPONENTS" are all set to 0.
+In the IBWSSS a linear relation between cpue and stock size is assumed, such that the options for "Coupling of power law model EXPONENTS" are all set to 0.

-The variance for the random walk for F ("Coupling of fishing mortality RW VARIANCES ") is assumed the same for all ages.
+The variance for the random walk for F ("Coupling of fishing mortality RW VARI-ANCES") is assumed the same for all ages.

 The "Coupling of OBSERVATION VARIANCES" specifies the options for observation noise for both catches and survey indices.
 For catches the observation variance is age dependent for age 1 and 2.
 For ages 4-8 the variance is assumed the same, and different from the variance for ages 9-10.
-For the IBWSSS survey the variance is the the same within the groups of age 3, 4-6, and 7-8.
+For the IBWSSS survey the variance is unique for age 1, age 2 and age 3; and the same within the groups ages, 4-6, and ages 7-8.

 There is no obvious relation between SSB and recruitment, but recruitment seems to be correlated between years.
-To reflect this, the "Stock recruitment model code" is set to 0=Random Walk.
+To reflect this, the "Stock-recruitment model code" is set to 0=Random Walk.